HuidaeCho/canopy/TECHNICAL_MANUAL.md

 * Process:
   1. First the `OID` field of the entire NAIP QQ shapefile is encoded.
-  2. All NAIP tiles in the desired physiographic region are first selected using an  SQL statement to select the input physio ID.
+  2. All NAIP tiles in the desired physiographic region are first selected using an  SQL statement to select the input physiographic IDs.
   3. The output files from `canopy.convert_afe_to_final_tiles` are looped over and using the corresponding `OID` field are then clipped to their respective NAIP QQ polygons.